 - It is important to be clear about the total amount and funding tier your group is requesting from SIF in the budget section of the application.
 SIF will approve, at most, one Tier 1 and one Tier 2 per independent individual or group per academic year.

-- It is the responsibility of the Primary and Secondary contact listed on your application to be contactable throughout the SIF process, including the submission of the Post Initiative Report.
+- It is the responsibility of the primary and secondary contacts listed on your application to be reachable throughout the SIF process, including the submission of the Post-Initiative Report.
 SIF will only communicate with the listed contacts.

 After you submit your application

 - Applications are reviewed by the SIF Committee after the funding term deadline has passed.

 - Applicants are contacted by email.
 This process usually takes two weeks.
 The Committee’s decisions are final.

-- When your initiative is finished, you must complete and submit the SIF Post-Initiative Report to receive all of your allotted funds.
+- When your initiative is finished, you must complete and submit the SIF Post-Initiative Report Form (PDF) to receive all of your allotted funds.

 Record-keeping and completing post-initiative report